Madko/install-linux-samsung-galaxy-book-10.6/README.md

 Sharing some experiences about running, more precisely trying to run, Linux on a Samsung Galaxy Book 10.8" x86 tablet.

-TLDR: WiFi and touchscreen are not working.
-So avoid this tablet.
+TLDR: Touchscreen is not working.
+So without attached keyboard, avoid this tablet.

 ## What works